fkinos/ffkkinos.com/content/projects/ascii_table.md

 9: '  1  ;  E  O  Y  c  m   w
 ```

-## Source Code
+## source Code
-The implementation is just over a hundred lines of ANSI C code.
+the implementation is just over a hundred lines of ANSI C code.
-It includes a Makefile, all you need to do to install it is:
+it includes a Makefile, all you need to do to install it is:

 ```
 % make && make install
 ```

-By default, it installs the binary to `/usr/local/bin/` but it can be easily overriden.
+by default, it installs the binary to `/usr/local/bin/` but it can be easily overriden.

-You can find the full source code on
+you can find the full source code on
 [this repository](https://sr.ht/~fkinos/ascii-table) at [sr.ht](https://sr.ht).